VSPPedro/rails-lab-with-postgres/README.md

 # Docker compose

-For now the docker-compose.yml only have PostgreSQL and PGAdmin.
+For now the docker-compose.yml only have PostgreSQL and pgAdmin.
 You can start this dependencies with:

 ```shell
 docker-compose up
 ```

-## PGAdmin
+## pgAdmin

 URL: http://localhost:80/

 email: **admin@root.com**
 password: **SuperSecret**

-### How to connect to PostgresSQL using PGAdmin?
+### How to connect to PostgresSQL using pgAdmin?

 Host name/address: **postgresdb**
 username: **index_demo**